Data provided by Dealogic & CreditMarketDaily.com

 The bar graphs below illustrate the trend in the growth and trends in issuance in the euro-denominated corporate bond market.

 The financial crisis has ultimately been seen to have helped promote the corporate bond market as a major financial asset class.
 Zero policy rates and subsequent low bond yields have seen funds shift into the corporate bond market as investors search for ‘safe’ higher yielding assets.
 Corporate bonds have been the chief beneficiary and the huge disintermediation in funding for the corporate sector has enabled the euro-denominated corporate bond market to grow in size from just Eur700bn in 2007 to over Eur2trn now.

 ii) Monthly Investment Grade Corporate Issuance

 Need to view the chart and analysis for monthly IG Corp issuance?
 This bond research data is only available to creditmarketdaily.com’s subscription members.

 You can purchase a membership here to gain full access.

 If you already have a membership, simply log in to view it.

-All the deals for December 2017 can be found here.
+All the deals for the current month can be found here.

 iii) US Corporate Borrowers as a % of Total Euro IG Issuance